Analysis | William Barr gets the cold shoulder from the White House

 But her answer was also notably different from some recent instances in which she has been asked pretty much the same question.

-When asked whether Trump had confidence in White House coronavirus task force member Anthony S. Fauci this summer, she suggested he did, while couching her words: “The President has confidence — confidence in the conclusions of our medical experts, but it’s up to him to determine what to do with that information.”
+When asked whether Trump had confidence in White House coronavirus task force member Anthony S. Fauci this summer, she suggested Trump did, while couching her words: “The president has confidence — confidence in the conclusions of our medical experts, but it’s up to him to determine what to do with that information.”

 When asked about Juan Guaidó, whom the Trump administration had deemed the acting president of Venezuela, she said in June, “He has not lost confidence at all.”